01 of 12

 The walk begins at Mid City Mall and continues until the 1000 block of Barret Ave.
 A huge block party awaits those who want to stay up late and dance like a zombie.

 These photos were taken at the 2013 Zombie Attack.
-If you are interested in attending, be sure to get your costume ready!
+If you are interested in attending this year, be sure to get your costume ready!